replayio/replay-cli/packages/replay/README.md

 ### listAllRecordings(opts)

-Equivalent to `replay-recordings ls`, returns the JSON object for the recordings.
+Equivalent to `replay ls`, returns the JSON object for the recordings.

 ### uploadRecording(id, opts)

-Equivalent to `replay-recordings upload <id>`, returns a promise that resolves with a recording ID if the upload succeeded, or null if uploading failed.
+Equivalent to `replay upload <id>`, returns a promise that resolves with a recording ID if the upload succeeded, or null if uploading failed.

 ### processRecording(id, opts)

-Equivalent to `replay-recordings process <id>`, returns a promise that resolves with a recording ID if the upload and processing succeeded, or null if either failed.
+Equivalent to `replay process <id>`, returns a promise that resolves with a recording ID if the upload and processing succeeded, or null if either failed.

 ### uploadAllRecordings(opts)

-Equivalent to `replay-recordings upload-all`, returns a promise that resolves with whether all uploads succeeded.
+Equivalent to `replay upload-all`, returns a promise that resolves with whether all uploads succeeded.

 ### viewRecording(id, opts)

-Equivalent to `replay-recordings view <id>`, returns a promise that resolves with whether the recording is being viewed.
+Equivalent to `replay view <id>`, returns a promise that resolves with whether the recording is being viewed.

 ### viewLatestRecording(opts)

-Equivalent to `replay-recordings view-latest`, returns a promise that resolves with whether the latest recording is being viewed.
+Equivalent to `replay view-latest`, returns a promise that resolves with whether the latest recording is being viewed.

 ### removeRecording(id, opts)

-Equivalent to `replay-recordings rm <id>`, returns whether the recording was removed.
+Equivalent to `replay rm <id>`, returns whether the recording was removed.

 ### removeAllRecordings(opts)

-Equivalent to `replay-recordings rm-all`.
+Equivalent to `replay rm-all`.

 ### updateBrowsers(opts)

-Equivalent to `replay-recordings update-browsers`.
+Equivalent to `replay update-browsers`.